SandSnip3r/HyperbotDoc/_posts/2024-03-17-alchemy-elixirs.md

 ### Magic Stone of Luck

 Great!
 We have ground truth data for elixirs and lucky powders.
 What effect does a Magic Stone of Luck have?
 I also asked around in the community, and it sounds like this data is not available in the database; people generally think it's hard-coded in the gameserver.
 This sounds like a great excuse to go back to using Hyperbot to collect data.
 We only need to make a small change to the bot to add lucky to the item for each attempt.
-Also, given the natural difficulty of getting higher + values, our data was suffering from low sample size at higher + values.
-To account for this, any time we fail, rather than starting over again, we'll just drop our blade and spawn a new blade with a non-zero +.
+Also, given the natural difficulty of getting higher plus values, our data was suffering from low sample size at higher plus values.
+To account for this, any time we fail, rather than starting over again, we'll just drop our blade and spawn a new blade with a non-zero plus.
 For example, to spawn a +5 blade, the GM command is `/makeitem ITEM_CH_BLADE_10_A 5`.
-When spawning a blade, we can choose any + up to +8.
-I'm not sure why GM commands limit us to +8, given that the maximum + of an item is the max of an unsigned 8-bit int (+255), but oh well.
+When spawning a blade, we can choose any plus up to +8.
+I'm not sure why GM commands limit us to +8, given that the maximum plus of an item is the max of an unsigned 8-bit int (+255), but oh well.
 We will cycle through 1,2,3,4,5,6,7,8 every time we spawn a new blade.
 This should do fine for our data distribution.

 The updated automation process looks like:
 1. Spawn an elixir and pick it up off the ground if I don't have one